cdallasanta/climb-on-rails-old/Notes_for_development.md

 #Leads should be able to:
 all of the above and:
 log periodic inspections
-view all periodic inspections and edit any of them
+view all periodic inspections and edit any of their own retire and replace ropes

 ?perform observations?

 #Admins should be able to:
 all of the above and:
-retire and replace ropes
 create elements
-can view elements: rope age, last periodic inspection, all comments
+can view elements: rope age, last periodic inspection, all comments can view and edit all periodic and preuse inspections

 ?create/edit users in bulk?
 ?add/retire gear?
 ?adjust permissions of their site?
 ?receive emails with comments from inspections?

-#Elements should:
-have ropes assigned to them
-have preuse inspections logged to them have preuse inspection procedures have periodic inspections logged to them have periodic inspection procedures